takumishibaike/takumishibaike.github.io/_pages/teaching.md

 redirect_from:
 ---

-I lead my students to discover the usefulness of social scientific theories and methods.
-I encourage everyone to challenge inherited assumptions.
+I encourange my students to discover the usefulness of social scientific theories and methods and use them to challenge inherited assumptions.
 I am committed to creating a classroom environment where all students feel safe.

 ## Courses